Acacia acradenia: Taxonomy

+Acacia acradenia was first formally described in 1888 by the botanist Ferdinand von Mueller in 1888 in his Iconography of Australian Species of Acacia and Cognate Genera Decas.
+The specific epithet (acradenia) means "a gland at the end", referring to the callus at the end of the phyllode.

 In tropical parts of the Northern Territory and Queensland A. acradenia is often mistaken for Acacia umbellata.

 The type specimen was collected by von Mueller near Depot Creek in the Northern Territory.

 Distribution

-The species is found throughout the Northern Territory extending east into Queensland as far as Prairie and Western Australia.
+Velvet Hill wattle is found throughout the Northern Territory extending east into Queensland as far as Prairie and Western Australia.
 In Western Australia it has a scattered distribution through the Kimberley, Pilbara and northern Goldfields regions.
 It is found on rocky plains or rocky hills, and along watercourses or damp areas.
 It grows well in stony soils, skeletal loams or clay pans as part of spinifex and Eucalypt communities.
 Localized colonies form in areas following disturbance such as fire.

 Uses

 Indigenous Australians use the species as a food source, water source, shade or shelter and to make weapons and implements.